-Please be aware that Emap does not control and is not responsible for websites that are referred to or linked from its own websites and that use of your personal information on these websites is not subject to this Privacy & Cookies Policy.
+Please be aware that Lions Festivals does not control and is not responsible for websites that are referred to or linked from its own websites and that use of your personal information on these websites is not subject to this Privacy and Cookies Policy.

-7.1 To access certain parts of the Emap websites, Emap may require you to register and provide certain information about yourself.
+7.1 To access certain parts of the Lions Festivals websites, Lions Festivals may require you to register and provide certain information about yourself.

-7.2 You are reminded that in addition to the provisions of this Privacy & Cookies Policy, where you register you also agree to:
+7.2 You are reminded that in addition to the provisions of this Privacy and Cookies Policy, where you register you also agree to: